itmeson/c-labscience/src/lessons/week1.rst

    * You are going to be given a wooden dowel, which has been cut to a particular length.
 This dowel is your measuring device, with which you will measure a number of  objects in the room.
    * First name your measuring unit.
 (As in "Stick", so you can say "the whiteboard is 21 sticks wide")  Choose a better aname than "stick".
-   * Measure the height of someone in your group in sticks
+   * Measure the height of each person in your group in your unit
    * You will need to construct auxiliary measuring devices to complete this task accurately.
 So you can subdivide for small objects, and so you can scale up for large ones
    * Make a partitioned unit derived from your unit
    * Make a composed unit from your unit